-DEM5 (If DEM4=1) Please specify the language(s), other than English that you speak fluently
+DEM5.
+(If DEM4=1) Please specify the language(s), other than English that you speak fluently

-DEM6Are you currently practicing or have you practiced in an underserved area that is within 200 miles of where you grew up?
+DEM6.
+Are you currently practicing or have you practiced in an underserved area that is within 200 miles of where you grew up?
 (Select one)

 Yes